dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 1. **Run from cold cache** &mdash; When you run a semantic layer query from your BI tool that hasn't been executed in the past 24 hours, the query scans the entire dataset and doesn't use the cache.
 2. **Run from warm cache** &mdash; If you rerun the same query after 1 hour, the SQL generated and executed on Snowflake remains the same.
 On Snowflake, the result cache is set per user for 24 hours, which allows the repeated query to use the cache and return results faster.

-Different data platforms might have different caching layer and cache invalidation rules.
+Different data platforms might have different caching layers and cache invalidation rules.
 Here's a list of resources on how caching works on some common data platforms:

 - [BigQuery](https://cloud.google.com/bigquery/docs/cached-results)
 - [DataBricks](https://docs.databricks.com/en/optimizations/disk-cache.html)